 What is personalization?

-Before we look at how to use personalization, let’s clarity what personalization is.
+Before we look at how to use personalization, let’s clarify what personalization is.
 Many marketers and brands confuse the concepts of personalization with customization.

 Customization is done by the customer.
 The customer actively makes choices that change their branded experience.

 Personalization is done by the brand.
-The brand considers the customer’s habits, actions and interests, and changes the branded experience based on those factors.
+The brand considers the customer’s habits, actions and interests and then, changes the branded experience based on those factors.
 The customer is passive and does not suggest the changes.
 The brand does it for them.

 Examples of personalization

 When you’re considering how to use personalization, think of a customer using an ecommerce website.
 The customer may use customization to set their preferences for the items they like to buy in the online store.
 They may select to only see new women’s clothing and shoes on their home page.